jamesgarriss/onering/general/README.md

 ## Timeline

-A [timeline](timeline.md) of events in the Third Age of Middle-earth
+A [timeline](timeline.md) of some key events in the Third Age of Middle-earth

 ## Calendar